rebplane/msc/README.md

 The documentation was written by rickyboy320 and converted to restructuredText.

+You can access the readthedocs site here: https://msc-documentation.readthedocs.io/en/latest/index.html

 ## Generating the docs locally

 You can generate the documentation locally with the instructions below: